Skip to content

 1. get a node-scoped formatter from the builder

-2. select CST-backed regions
+2. select the CST-backed regions you care about

-3. attach whitespace actions to those regions
+3. attach spacing, line-break, or indentation actions to those regions

 void DomainModelFormatter::formatEntity(